Joan Severance: Acting

 In 1986, Severance began auditioning for acting bits at the urging of her friend Robin Leach.
 She made her debut in a small role in the first Lethal Weapon film in 1987.
-She usually takes the "femme fatale" roles in low-budget horror and murder-mystery movies including Lake Consequence (1992), Criminal Passion (1994), and Payback (1995).
 She was featured alongside Richard Pryor and Gene Wilder in the 1989 comedy See No Evil, Hear No Evil, and as Hulk Hogan's love interest, Samantha N. Moore, in the wrestling film No Holds Barred (1989).
-She had leading roles in Roger Corman's Black Scorpion (1995).
-She starred in and co-produced the sequels Black Scorpion II: Aftershock (1997) and The Last Seduction II (1999).

-She appeared in the Scorpions' video for their 1988 song, "Rhythm of Love."
+She also appeared in the Scorpions' music video for their 1988 song, "Rhythm of Love."

 Her most extensive role was a villainess for an eleven-episode story arc of the TV series Wiseguy; she played Susan Profitt, half of a brother/sister crime team (the other half was played by Kevin Spacey) to great acclaim.
 Their partnership was reprised in See No Evil, Hear No Evil.
 In the early 1990s, Severance appeared as Samantha "Sam" Dooley, the Martian Belle, in two training videos for Virtual World Entertainment alongside other actors such as Cheech Marin, "Weird Al" Yankovic, R. Lee Ermey, and Judge Reinhold.

-From 1998 to 1999, Severance played Security Chief Camille Hunter on the Aaron Spelling television series Love Boat: The Next Wave on UPN.
+Severance often appeared in femme fatale roles in low-budget horror and murder-mystery movies, including Lake Consequence (1993), Criminal Passion (1994), and Payback (1995).
+She had leading roles in Roger Corman's superhero film Black Scorpion (1995) and its sequel Black Scorpion II (1997), and The Last Seduction II (1999); she also co-produced the latter two.
+From 1998 to 1999, Severance played Security Chief Camille Hunter on the Aaron Spelling-created television series Love Boat: The Next Wave on UPN.

-In 2006, Severance appeared in My Network TV telenovela Wicked Wicked Games.
+In 2006, Severance appeared in MyNetworkTV telenovela Wicked Wicked Games.
 She was also in shows such as CSI: Miami and One Tree Hill.
 In 2013, she was in American Horror Story: Asylum.
-In 2014, she was on Celebrity Wife Swap with Robin Leach.
+In 2014, she was on Celebrity Wife Swap with Leach.